owldance/hootNAS/live-boot/logging-support.md

 limited use.
 The scripts use LSB init script functions e.g.
 `log_warning_msg` and `log_failure_msg`, and the ouput of these end up on the terminal, but not in the kernel log or in `journald`.
-Filming the terminal screen while loads of debug messages whiz by with a camera is not a viable option.
+Filming the terminal screen while loads of debug messages whizzing by with a camera is not a viable option.

 There are two alternative options for debugging `live-boot` or any other